-During the year ended December 31, 2021, hospitality revenue increased \$163.4 million as compared to the year ended December 31, 2020.
-As the economy continues to reopen and travel restrictions ease from the COVID-19 pandemic, we have begun to see a recovery in our hospitality assets.
+During the year ended December 31, 2022, hospitality revenue increased \$309.3 million as compared to the year ended December 31, 2021.
+The increase can primarily be attributed to a \$179.2 million increase in same property revenues and a \$130.1 million increase in non-same property revenues due to the real estate acquisitions we made from January 1, 2021 to December 31, 2022.
 See Same Property Results of Operations section for further details of the increase in same property revenues.